Hello!

 Respiteer bonus no. 1: Acres and acres of Respites

 All of the Daily Respites slip behind a paywall curtain after 30 days.
-So part of the fun of paying for your subscription is spelunking in the archives, where 1300+ stories, photos, videos, and thoughtful quotes wait you.
+Part of the fun of paying for your subscription is spelunking in the archives, where 2200+ stories, photos, videos, and thoughtful quotes wait you.
 It’s like a giant, constantly evolving book.

 You want to know the story behind my pond that’s a lake (that’s a pond), the ghosts at the end of the road, my great grandfather’s apple trees, Old Man Cooter, the Hill That Requires a Commitment, Patrick the chipmunk, the tiny frogs who sleep in my flower bed, and let’s not forget each season of Turkey Bachelor.